Wilmington Medical Care Logo

 Wilmington Health Services

-When to Treat at Home
+When to Treat at Home vs. When to See a Provider

-Sprain Treatment
+Sprain and Strain Treatment

-When to See Our Provider
+When to See a Primary Care Provider:

 When to Go to Urgent Care